heatssoftware/VerseForgeMVP/README.md

 # VerseForge MVP
 *Here will be all of the first updates of the VerseForge MVP*
+## Setup executable
+⚠️ This is an unsigned executable.
+Windows SmartScreen may warn you when running it.
+You can still run it safely.
+Anyway here is the [Download](https://github.com/heatssoftware/VerseForgeMVP/releases/download/setup/VerseForgeSetup.exe)

 ## 🚀 About the Project
 **VerseForge** is a desktop application that allows you to sync song lyrics with music in real time, create animated backgrounds and personalize the visual experience of your music.
 Visit my website for more: [verseforge.site](https://verseforge.site)